 Once you have the data of the faster driver, load both files into the software using the F3 key.
 Then examine the Delta-T channel (in blue beneath the speed traces) and look for a big change in lap-time.

-By zooming in to this section (use the mouse to click and drag a zoom box) you can analyse what is happening by comparing the speed traces:
+By zooming in to a section (use the mouse to click and drag a zoom box) you can analyse what is happening by comparing the speed traces:

-(1) The slower driver (blue trace) brakes earlier and lighter for the corner, this loses 0.15s in the braking zone.
+- The car with the blue trace then brakes earlier and lighter for the corner, this loses 0.6s in the braking zone.

-(2) Then the faster driver (red trace) uses more throttle on the exit of the corner and around the following left hander, gaining another 0.25s.
+- The car with the red trace then uses more throttle on the exit of the corner and around the following left hander, gaining another 2.16s.

-By making these simple changes, the slower driver could have gained 0.9s in these two corners.
+By making these simple changes, the driver with the blue trace could have gained 3.14s in just these two corners.
+Ultimately, the car with the red trace is now 2.03s quicker!

 The next stage would be to watch the videos side by side in slow motion, to watch the lines taken by each driver.
 It is often useful to check the position of the car relative to the kerbs on the entry, apex and exit of the corner.
 Move the video one GPS sample at a time by holding down the ALT key and using the right or left arrow keys.